Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 This shows that we are going to listen for a notification that the app is sending to `CFNotificationCenterGetDarwinNotifyCenter` and get it into a switch case of our `NotificationName` enum.

-If we could see extension logging in **Xcode**, we would run our extension and press the container app button to see if communication is working, but we can't log the extension output to **Xcode**.
+If we could see extension logging in Xcode, we would run our extension and press the container app button to see if communication is working, but we can't log the extension output to Xcode.

 It is necessary to install and activate the extension and open **Console.app**, and that will allow us to view all of our unified logging output that we wrote with our `logger` in the console.